meireles/spectrolab/vignettes/introduction_to_spectrolab.md

 * Access, aggregate, subset, split or combine spectra
 * Seamlessly link and manipulate metadata (such as chemistry)
 * Plot spectra or spectral quantiles, shade spectral regions (e.g. vis)
+* Scroll though and zoom in spectra interacively.
 * Perform tasks such as vector normalization, smoothing, resampling, and sensor overlap matching

 The source code can be found on our [GitHub repository](https://github.com/annakat/spectrolab).
 Please report any bugs and ask us your questions through the [issue tracker](https://github.com/annakat/spectrolab/issues).

 ## Installing and loading `spectrolab`